MisTurtle/NamelessPrograms/Bye^_X_i_^_v_^_b_H_Bye^_)_V_o_/README.md

 - Lists every file whose path contains `Bye` in the current directory
 - Deletes them. (or at least it tries to)

+## Usage

+Use as-is.
+You can change which file to delete by replacing both `Bye` instances by your own file identifier in the program.